opendocsg/slw-judgments-backfill/2000_SGCA_51/report.md

 **_The law_**

 The courts in Singapore have in several cases in recent years ruled that, apart from fraud, unconscionability would be a separate ground to restrain a beneficiary of a performance bond from enforcing it.
-The authorities were reviewed and considered by this court in **GHL Pte Ltd v Unitrack Building Construction Pte Ltd** [1999] 4 SLR 604 , which affirmed those High Court decisions and held that `unconscionability` is a distinct ground upon which a call on a performance bond may be restrained.
-The decision in **_GHL_** was considered and followed by this court in the later case **Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa** [2000] 1 SLR 657 ( **_Dauphin Offshore_** ).
+The authorities were reviewed and considered by this court in **GHL Pte Ltd v Unitrack Building Construction Pte Ltd** <span class="citation">[1999] 4 SLR 604</span> , which affirmed those High Court decisions and held that `unconscionability` is a distinct ground upon which a call on a performance bond may be restrained.
+The decision in **_GHL_** was considered and followed by this court in the later case **Dauphin Offshore Engineering & Trading Pte Ltd v The Private Office of HRH Sheikh Sultan bin Khalifa** <span class="citation">[2000] 1 SLR 657</span> ( **_Dauphin Offshore_** ).

 In **_Dauphin Offshore_** this court did not think it possible to define what would constitute `unconscionability`.
 Lack of bona fide would in most instances indicate such `unconscionability`.
 The situation in each case would naturally differ one from another.
 Thus, there we stated (at p 668):